republik/plattform/src/components/CommentTeaser/docs.md

 - `tags`: An optional array of tags.
 Currently only the first tag is used, but that might change in the future.
 - `parentIds`: The comment's array of parent ids.
 Used to determine whether it's a comment or a reply.
 - `createdAt`: The comment's creation timestamp.
-- `timeago`: A function that renders a human-readable version of `createdAt`.
 - `highlighted`: Adds a background to the teaser
 - `menu`: Adds a more icon to the right and a callout menu
 - `Link`: A Next.js like `<Link />` component, receiving these props: